scalastyle/scalastyle.github.com/index.markdown

  * [Eclipse plugin (for 3.6 Helios)](https://github.com/scalastyle/scalastyle-plugin): <br/>Master development branch update site (cut and paste into Eclipse) <a href="http://www.scalastyle.org/downloads/helios/master/site">http://www.scalastyle.org/downloads/helios/master/site</a>
  * [Command line](https://github.com/scalastyle/scalastyle-batch)

+### Rules

+For a list of actual rules, see [Implemented Rules](rules.html).
+For a list of (planned) rules, see the [Scalastyle WIKI](https://github.com/scalastyle/scalastyle/wiki).
+If you want to add a rule, then please raise an [Issue](https://github.com/scalastyle/scalastyle/issues) (or even better a pull request)

+### Questions and comments
+If you have any questions, please see [Scalastyle users Google groups](https://groups.google.com/forum/#!forum/scalastyle-users)

 ### Running scalastyle from the command line